OpenDominion/OpenDominion/CONTRIBUTING.md

 Tests are ran in an in-memory Sqlite database.
 Even if you use MySQL, you need to have the `php-sqlite3` installed for this.

-You can run tests with:
+You can run the full test suite with:

 ```bash
 $ vendor/bin/phpunit